 As well as being a wonderful and cosy addition to any home, a stove is a technical appliance and while there are tempting offers available online, many of which can often appear to help save you money, the Stove Industry Alliance always recommends that you seek the advice of a professional stove retailer and make your purchase with them.
 Here’s our handy list of considerations before finalising your choice of where and how to purchase a wood burning stove.

-1. A wood burning stove is a technical appliance as well as piece of furniture in your home, and as such should be installed and commissioned by a competent person, such as a HETAS, OFTEC, NAPIT or APHC approved engineer, and in accordance with the legally binding Building Regulations.
+1. A wood burning stove is a technical appliance and as such should be installed and commissioned by a competent person, such as a HETAS or OFTEC approved engineer, and in accordance with the legally binding Building Regulations.
 You need to consider if you already have such an installer or if you need your retailer to either arrange the installation or introduce you to an appropriately qualified installer.

-2. When the correct stove is chosen and correctly installed, you will also need a certificate of installation for if you ever sell your house or have an insurance claim relating to the stove’s installation.
+2. When the correct stove is chosen and correctly installed, you will be given a certificate of installation.
+You will need this if you ever sell your house or have an insurance claim relating to the stove’s installation.
 This is another reason why having the appropriate installer is essential.

 3. The sizing, specification and heat output of the correct stove for your particular installation and requirements is very important and it is best to get advice from a professional stove retailer on this before purchasing.
 Heat output is particularly important as it is a common error to size an appliance purely on physical size and this might result in a room being uncomfortably warm or not warm enough when the appliance is burnt correctly.
 It is not advisable to oversize an appliance in terms of heat output and then burn at a very low rate as this can result in increased emissions.